-The most common issue with flickering is the dimmer and downlight combability issues.
+The most common issue with flickering is the dimmer and downlight compatibility issues.
 The dimmer and downlights must talk together in sync.
 Using old dimmers designed for halogen lights on LED downlights will most likely cause flickering.
-This is not to say it won't work you will just need to test first.
+This is not to say they won't work, you will just need to test first.

 The ripple effect is a side effect of "ripple control", which is a form of electricity load control.
 Ripple control is a common practice in Australia, especially in NSW and QLD.
 It allows electricity suppliers to manage the on-peak demand for electricity.